bskinn/mermaid-tree/test_graphs.md

 In my Markdown preview in VS Code on Windows, that limit falls somewhere between 256 and 269 edges.

-On GitHub, that limit is somewhere between ..........?
+On GitHub, that limit is somewhere above 676 edges....

 ## 16 edges